SamirFarhat17/bufferpool-manager/README.md

 ## Disclaimer

-All team members have tested our program (all replacement algorithms) with different scale of workloads.
+All team members have tested this program (all replacement algorithms) with different scale of workloads.
 But in rare cases the program would return segmentation fault on the first few runs.
-This did not happen for every devices after testing (we tested with 3 devices, only 1 had this issue) so we believe it is not an implementation error.
-If you encountered this problem when running the program, please try to run a few different commands and return to that command again or contact any team members to solve this issue.
+After testing, we realized that this did not happen to every devices (we have tested with 3 devices, only 1 had this issue) so we believe it is not an implementation error.
+If you encountered this problem when running the program, please try to run a few different commands and return to that command again or contact any team member to solve this issue.

 ## Contact